gtalarico/flask-vuejs-template/README.md

 A project template for a Flask-Vue.js Web Application

+Note: In progress - comments and ideas are welcome.

 ## Motivation

 I have been using Flask for a while and I recently started using Vue.js